shivlal1/Calendar-Application/README.md

 - **Recurring Events** (Customizable repetitions)
 - **Event Editing**
 - **Event Querying** (View events or check busy status)
+- Printing events on a given date**
+- Checking if the user is busy on a particular date**
 - **CSV Export** (Compatible with Google Calendar)
 - **Interactive and Headless Modes**